-Many alcoholics claim that alcohol is “the cause of and solution to all of life’s problems.”
+Many alcoholics claim that alcohol is “the cause of and solution to all of the life’s problems.”
 While the line is humorous, it also reveals a profound truth about life: We sometimes use the same thing to deal with our problems that caused our problems in the first place.
-This isn’t just true of alcohol, but substance abuse in general.
+This isn’t just true of alcohol, but substance abuse and addiction in general.

 When we use substances, usually we are trying to create a solution to our problems.
-But what ends up happening is that the problems grow ever larger, and we use more substances to solve them — until, like a house of cards, the whole structure comes falling down.
+But what ends up happening is that the problems grow ever larger, and we use more substances to solve them — until, like a house of cards, the whole structure comes falling.
 In fact, the World Health Organization recently found that an estimated 2.5 million deaths occur annually just due to alcohol abuse.

-Some signs of addiction include:
+Some signs of substance abuse and addiction include: